3mdeb/news-and-ideas/blog/content/post/2020-09-08-raspberrypi_docker.md

   - App Dev
 ---

-Did you ever was figuring out how to automate something at home or work?
+Have you ever been trying to automate something at home or at work?
-Here it comes for the rescue Raspberry Pi working with Docker!
-With these tools, you can create a lot of projects with small effort and low cost.
+Here it comes for the rescue Raspberry Pi along with Docker!
+With these tools, you can create a lot of projects of small effort and low cost.

 ### What is Raspberry Pi?

-Raspberry Pi is a representation of a small computer.
+Raspberry Pi represents of a small computer.
 It has all the basic hardware components like memory, processor, etc. and extensions like USB, Wi-FI, sound controller.
-Components of this device depending on the model that you are using.
-Because of littleness (size similar to credit-card) and cheapness, it is a very popular device to do everything that you would expect from a typical PC.
+Components of this device depend on the model that you are using.Due to its small size, availability and low price it is a very popular device that can perform everything you would expect from typical PC.
 For example, you can play videos, browse the internet, or even play some simple games.
-However, don't expect the Raspberry Pi to be as good as a PC.
-It would have some issues loading complex websites or running more aggravating games.
-The possibilities of this device are infinitely great.
-For example with Raspberry Pi you can create:
+However, don't expect the Raspberry Pi to be as good as the best PC on the market.
+It is decent computer with some limitations and it would have some issues loading complex websites or running more aggravating games, but still the possibilities of this device are very impressive.
+For example, with Raspberry Pi you can create:

 - Retro Gaming Console,
 - Google Home,